the-trek-brief/the-trek-brief.github.io/_treks/ausangate.md

 As mentioned above - visit the view point [ridge viewpoint](https://maps.app.goo.gl/Y98BFyKZfVMXWeVj6).
 It's totaly better to visit it rather than to descend to lakes and walk by them.
 From here it's a quick descent to Pacchanta.
 You will meet a lot of people going up to 7 lakes for a day hike.
 In Pacchanta you can get some food.
-In Pacchanta, get food at any restaurant or hotel, then ask them to arrange a taxi to Tinki.
+In Pacchanta, get food at any restaurant or hotel, ask them to arrange a taxi to Tinki.
 They can call one for you; expect it to arrive in **30–40 minutes**.
 A full car costs roughly **30–50 soles**.
 Ask the driver to drop you at [Tinki’s main square](https://maps.app.goo.gl/zm3b3VBtyiSSiCTH9), where you originally arrived.
 From there, ask around for the bus back to Cusco.

 *It snowed for us overnight.
 These were the views*